 The next half hour whizzed by and she was climbing out of the car at the church.
 Next thing she was walking up the aisle to take her place by her groom.
 Kirk wore a big happy smile as he turned to watch her approach.
 Perhaps it looked a little forced, a little too bright, but Marielle was confident that his joys would soon be as real as hers.

-A couple of ours later they were standing beside the reception table receiving congratulations from an elderly family friend when, out of the corner of her eye, Marielle saw Renee approach.
+A couple of hours later they were standing beside the reception table receiving congratulations from an elderly family friend when, out of the corner of her eye, Marielle saw Renee approach.
 She was alone.
 What happened to Mr Rich Hunk, Marielle wondered.

 Renee paused not far away and glanced toward Kirk, a look of regret on her face.
 Marielle glanced at Kirk and saw the expression reflected on his face as he returned Renee’s gaze.
 Then Kirk turned to her again.